A step-by-step guide to T’s pipeline execution model

 serializer/deserializer.

-node returns a matplotlib / plotnine plot
+returns a matplotlib / plotnine plot object,

-plot class (ggplot, matplotlib, or
+(ggplot, matplotlib, plotnine,

-plotnine), runtime backend (R or
+runtime backend (R, Python, or

-Python), title, aesthetic mappings, labels, and layer
+Julia), title, labels, mappings when available, and layer

 information instead of a raw runtime-specific object dump.